galaxyproject/galaxy-hub/src/public-galaxy-servers/codon-harmonizer/index.md

 ## Quotas

-* Can be used without creating an account.
+* Can only be used without creating an account.
+* Does not support account creation.
 * "There is a possibility that at some point this server will move to somewhere else and likely all (generated) data will be removed."

 ## Citation(s)